Thinking | 24 January 2017

 In this case, the plaintiff had particularised a claim amounting to almost $600,000 for the purposes of the application, which was twice as much as that claimed in her CARS submissions.

 His Honour was of the view that the plaintiff’s claim at its “highest” was only $150,000.
 He considered that the plaintiff’s claim was “best described as ambitious” and expressed significant concern that the damages ultimately awarded could be consumed due to mounting legal costs and consequently made an order for the parties to attend a mediation.

 Section 109 has an important function of limiting access to the courts with respect to small claims where there has been long delays not properly explained.
 The focus of section 109 applications has tended to be on delay rather than damages, probably because of an assumption that the plaintiff’s case taken at its “highest” will easily satisfy the threshold amount.
 This decision is a reminder to insurers that in appropriate cases a plaintiff ought to be put to proof as to whether the section 109 damages threshold has been met.
 Defendants are encouraged to bear in mind the damages threshold component of section 109 as strongly agitating this issue could assist in resolving otherwise difficult and potentially long running and costly claims.

 Work Injury Damages

-In Spratt v Perilya Broken Hill Ltd15 the NSW Court of Appeal recently decided that Medical Assessment Service (MAS) assessors are not bound by findings on causation made by Arbitrators of the Workers Compensation Commission.
+In Spratt v Perilya Broken Hill Ltd15 the NSW Court of Appeal recently decided that Medical Assessment Service (MAS) assessors are not bound by findings on causation made by Arbitrators of the Workers Compensation Commission (now known as the Personal Injury Commission).
 In making this decision, the Court of Appeal examined common law principles of issue estoppel.